 About the team

 Our pre-entry team works with targeted schools and colleges to support students in the development of the research and academic skills they will need in order to succeed at university.
 We work closely with qualifications like the Extended Project Qualification (EPQ) as a popular example of research-based learning that can facilitate the acquisition of such skills.

 Our post-entry team works with students currently studying at the university, supporting them to develop their writing proficiency, mathematics and statistics knowledge and application and to also improve their study skills which is complementary to the excellent research skills teaching offered by the Engagement team in the Library.
 Students will find the Academic Skills team delivering a hybrid service to students, offering online learning to those who prefer it and an on campus service that can be accessed through the Academic Skills Hub based in the Hartley Library.
 We are keen to take the service to students as much as possible, so that we can reach them in the multiple locations they occupy.
 This has seen us adopt a ‘hub on tour’ approach, most recently offering dissertation pop-up sessions across Highfield, NOCS, Avenue and WSA.
 We are also offering an increasingly embedded Academic Skills Service, where we are developing a pilot project working with academic staff to support their teaching of academic skills through the curriculum itself.
 We are also excited to be launching a pilot Peer Assisted Learning Support (PALS) scheme in 2022/23 which will see peer leaders support their fellow students develop their approach to studying in Higher Education.

-If you are interested in the work that we do, please ask any one of the team for more information or by contacting us via firstname.lastname@example.org.
+If you are interested in the work that we do or would like to collaborate with us, please ask any one of the team for more information or contact us via firstname.lastname@example.org.